The loan application process can be a long and complicated process.

 Once you have chosen your desired property, a valuer will make an appointment to inspect the property.

-The bank does not employ valuers, they are separate companies.
-As a result the time taken by them can vary.
+The bank doesn’t employ valuers, they are separate companies.

 In some cases, tenants can delay the valuer from gaining access to the property.

 For very low risk applications, a valuer may not be required.

 We can order upfront valuations with many of our lenders, which enables the bank to skip the first two steps and go straight to formal approval.